 Just be aware, if you do wait to pay, don’t spend the money!

 To be certain where you fall tax wise, consult your tax adviser.
-If you don’t have a tax adviser and have a life change, make another change and find yourself a good adviser – they may be able to turn life’s lemons into lemonade.
+If you don’t have an advisor for your taxes and life changes, make another change and find yourself a good adviser – they may be able to turn life’s lemons into lemonade.
+For more information on how Henry+Horne can help provide that perfect tax advisor, check out our Accounting Services page.

 Donna H. Laubscher, CPA